-62. Tropical Cyclone (TC).
+63. Tropical Cyclone (TC).
 Approximately 19-20 tropical cyclones (TCs) enter the Philippine Area of Responsibility, with about 8 or 9 of them crossing the Philippines (PAGASA, 2021), which is equivalent to 25% of global occurrence (Huigen and Jens, 2006).
-In terms of frequency of tropical cyclones, Region II was the most affected, with 81-106 TCs from 1953-2010, Regions XII and BARMM received the lowest number, with 1-2 TCs for the same period.
+In terms of frequency of tropical cyclones, Region II was the most affected, with 81-106 TCs from 1953-2010, while Regions I, CAR, V and VII received about 61-80 TCs for the same period.
+Regions XI, XII and BARMM received the lowest number, with 1-2 TCs for the same period.
 The technical team will evaluate further the design of innovation centers to mitigate the impact from typhoon.